zenml-io/zenml/docs/book/developer-guide/steps-pipelines/post-execution-workflow.md

 {% hint style="warning" %}
-Calling `pipeline.runs` can currently be very slow when using remote metadata stores as all run data need to be transfered from the cloud to the local machine.
+Calling `pipeline.runs` can currently be very slow when using remote metadata stores as all run data need to be transferred from the cloud to the local machine.
 {% endhint %}